 - Low humidity, unprotected skin rapidly loses water by osmosis to the air

 - Metabolic changes in the skin and hormonal imbalances such as pregnancy

-- Low or high humidity levels and temperature, such as dry heat in winter, air conditioning in summer
+- Low or high humidity levels and temperature, can make skin become dry and dehydrated

-- The hormone estrogen also influences dry skin, after menopause this hormone substantially decreases
+- The hormone estrogen can influences skin, after menopause this hormone decreases which dries skin out

-It is interesting to me as an aesthetician that a dry skin often takes back stage compared to other skin types, because as you can see, there is a lot going on within a dry skin.
+It is interesting to me as an aesthetician, that a dry skin often takes back stage compared to other skin types.

 But as you can see there is a lot going on within a dry skin, which is why it needs to be treated correctly.